Need web time entry assistance? Review instructions for submitting web timesheets (and what to do if you miss the deadline).

 A VSDP eligible employee may qualify for short term disability benefits if they experience an illness, surgery or accidental injury that requires the employee to be absent from work more than seven (7) calendar days.

-Provided to employees who are enrolled in VSDP upon the birth or placement of a child to allow time for bonding.
+Provided to employees who are enrolled in VSDP or in the Traditional Sick Leave Program (applicable to some classified employees only) upon the birth or placement of a child to allow time for bonding.
 Up to 320 leave hours may be available for eligible full-time employees to use within 6 months of the birth or placement.
-Detailed information about the program is available in the parental leave frequently asked questions page.
+Detailed information about the program is available on the parental leave frequently asked questions page.

 Documentation (summons, subpoena, letter from State agency verifying interview, approval from the Chief Human Resources Officer for resolution of work-related problems, or any other documentation verifying compliance with this leave policy) must be provided to your supervisor in order for him or her to verify that the absence qualifies for the use of administrative leave.

 To use administrative leave for jury duty, an employee must surrender the jury duty pay to his or her supervisor, who will then submit it to the Bursar’s Office.
 If an employee chooses to keep the jury duty pay, then he or she must use another type of leave for their absence from work.
 If an employee serves on a Virginia Circuit Court jury, then he or she may keep the jury duty pay and use administrative leave for the absence from work.